Student Code of Conduct

 4. a claim that the committee’s action was unduly severe

 If a student wishes to appeal, they must do so within 10 business days of their notification of the decision.
 The Appeals committee will be an ad hoc committee appointed by the Dean to review and render a binding decision on the student’s appeal.
 The committee will meet and deliberate for this specific purpose and make a final decision within 10 business days.
 The committee will be comprised of three faculty members, with at least one from the clinical-track at the rank of associate professor or higher and at least one member a tenured, tenure track faculty member.
 The committee may not include the Associate Deans.
 However, the Associate Deans will attend the Appeals Committee meeting and present the information used by the Honor Council in making their recommendation.
-The Appeals Committee’s decision is final.
+The Appeals Committee’s decision is final within the College of Pharmacy.
 Students dissatisfied with the outcome of the collegiate appeal process may ask the Office of the Provost to review the matter.6

 Article 7.
 Reporting